Blog - Merchant Payment Processing- What It Is and How It Adds Value

 That might seem like a nominal amount, but keep in mind that while processing fees on each transaction may provide very little in savings on an individual level, they can equate to millions of dollars for large, enterprise companies.

-Prior to the growth of embedded finance, companies would have to find their own payment processing company and their own banking-as-a-service (BaaS) platform to hold their money.
-Then, if they wanted to offer gift cards, they’d have to find their own gift card company.
+Prior to the growth of embedded finance, companies would have to find their own payment processing company or build their own platform.
+Then, they would have to partner with additional companies to offer financial solutions.
+For example, if they wanted to offer gift cards, they’d have to find their own gift card company.

-As an embedded finance provider, Alviere provides its own proprietary ledger, along with Soc 1, Soc 2, and PCI compliance, and AML (Anti-Money Laundering) and KYC (Know Your Customer) assurance.
-As such, all the regulatory, compliance, and safety measures are taken so your customer and business information stays safe and secure.
+As an embedded finance provider, Alviere provides its own proprietary ledger, with SOC 2, and PCI compliance, and AML (Anti-Money Laundering) and KYC (Know Your Customer) assurance.
+All regulatory, compliance, and safety measures are taken so your customer and business information stays safe and secure.

 Merchant processing isn’t the most exciting topic, but it is extremely important.
-Depending on the size of your business, and your current customer needs, switching to a more dynamic embedded finance platform like Alviere might make sense as a way to increase your customer lifetime value and overall revenue.
+Depending on the size of your business, and your current customer needs, switching to an embedded finance platform like Alviere can increase your customer lifetime value and overall revenue.

-Whether you’re just looking for payment processing, or are interested in learning how you can grow your financial service products to meet your customers’ needs, Alviere offers a ready-made platform that doesn’t require upfront costs or added overhead.
-We take care of the hard work, so you can focus on your larger business goals.
+Whether you’re just looking for payment processing, or are interested in learning how you can grow your financial service products to meet your customers’ needs, Alviere is a comprehensive platform that doesn’t require upfront costs or added overhead.
+We take care of the hard work, so you can focus on larger business goals.

 Looking to learn more about…